pparuzel/evREwhere/README.md

   - `{0}` is full match, `{1}`, `{2}`, ... represent respective capture group numbers depending on the pattern
 - Templates accept colors, e.g.: `-f '{RED}{1}{None}:{2} {3}'`
 - With `-a`, `--dot-all` - dot (.) can include newline characters and search multiline
-- Symbolic links are not recognized and ignored
 - `evre` does not (yet?) provide on-the-fly results - these are cached
 - `grep` is more performance-oriented, though, `evre` does not fall behind too far
 - By default, only matches are displayed as results.
 However, they can be shown as lines (`-g`) like in `grep`